• Home

 Address: 31-35 Starbeck Ave, Newcastle upon Tyne NE2 1RJ

 This is a new addition to Newcastle City Centre food scene.
 They are popular, and serves Breakfast and brunch spot in Sandyford.
 Instagram-worthy dishes aimed at the student crowd.
 Great for brunches, avocado toast, loaded pancakes.
-Around £8 to £14 and the portions are good.
+Around £8 to £18 and the portions are good.
+Try their matcha drinks!

 Full English Breakfast from Filto Newcastle whatsupcourtney